Riskooooo/Riskooooo/README.md

 <h2>🌍 Languages</h2>

-🇫🇷 Français<br>
+•  🇫🇷 Français<br>
-🇬🇧 English<br>
+•  🇬🇧 English<br>
 <br>
-⭐ If you like my projects, don't forget to star them!
+⭐ If you like my projects, don't forget to star them !